meteor/galaxy-docs/content/billing.md

 - Memory or CPU usage of your app
 - Number of connected clients/traffic
 - Number of deploys or users

+<h2 id="galaxy-professional">Galaxy Professional</h2>

+Galaxy Professional includes Meteor APM, IP whitelisting, and prioritized support to help developers deploy and manage production apps with confidence.
+You can turn on Galaxy Professional containers with a single click for any of your apps on Galaxy.

+You can select Essentials or Professional containers to run specific apps in your Galaxy account.

 <h2 id="reserved-pricing">Prepaid Pricing</h2>